Types of route

 MAINTAINS

-Allows you to drive a set route in the shortest possible time.
-It makes full use of the AM'Traffic system, i.e. information about the current traffic volume.
-It happens that with this setting, the application leads through worse roads, because in heavy traffic they are often passable faster.
-This will not always be the best solution for you, so be aware of that.
-This type of route is recommended when avoiding traffic jams and in cities, in heavy traffic, when you care about time.
+It allows you to drive a designated route in the shortest possible time.
+It takes full advantage of the AM'Traffic system, which is information about the current traffic volume.
+It happens that with such a setting, the application leads through worse roads, because in heavy traffic they are often passed faster.
+So this will not always be the best solution for us, it is important to be aware of this.
+This type of route is recommended when avoiding traffic jams and in cities, with heavy traffic, when you care about time.

 Optimal